-We can effectively treat Osteoarthritis with hip mobilisations – hands physiotherapy is incredibly effective.
+We can effectively treat Osteoarthritis with hip mobilisations – hands on physiotherapy is incredibly effective.
 When Phillip was Physio at Southampton Football Club Gordon Strachan sought his advice.
-He had been advised he needed a new hip aged 53, after an assessment Phillip advised against this and after only a few sessions of mobilisations and advice on maintenance exercises he was back to playing in the training games again with no pain.
+He had been advised he needed a new hip aged 53, after an assessment Phillip advised against this and after only a few sessions of mobilisations and advice on maintenance exercises he was back to playing football in the training games again with no pain.

-I have treated many patients with my unique skills and developed techniques improving their daily lives immensely.
+Phillip has treated many patients with my unique skills and developed techniques improving their daily lives immensely.

 Greater Trochanteric Bursitis

 Another very common ailment affecting women more than men but can be seen in both.
 There is a bursa – a small sack of fluid on the outside of the hip bone which protects the overlying structures from rubbing causing friction and pain, however this sometimes fails and the bursa swells.
 This can be the source of the pain but I always check to see if it actually is the source.
-The pain can be referred from the back (uncommon), there are often imbalances or tears in the Gluteal Cuff – the buttock muscles which attach to the Femur.
+The pain can be referred from the back, there are often imbalances or tears in the Gluteal Cuff – the buttock muscles which attach to the Femur.
 There are also many bursa around the hip and I will identify if it one of those.
 I fully assess the biomechanics to see why this is occurring and help you address this so you have a full recovery.

-The Labrum is the cartilage around the acetabulum (socket) which increases the size of the socket and adds to the stability of the joint, This can become torn or irritated if it impinged, With a thorough assessment I can ascertain the restriction and if there is a tear and address it with specialised mobilisations and rehabilitation exercises.
+The Labrum is the cartilage around the acetabulum (socket) which increases the size of the socket and adds to the stability of the joint, This can become torn or irritated if it is impinged, With a thorough assessment I can ascertain the restriction and if there is a tear and address it with specialised treatment and rehabilitation exercises.